Condom = safer male to male oral sex?

 As for your specific questions, yes, latex condoms do offer protection and are effective in preventing the transmission of HIV.
 There are no known cases of HIV transmission through protected male-to-male oral sex.
 And no, french kissing does not place you at risk of infection, since HIV is not present in a high enough concentration in saliva for transmission.
 If the infected person has an open sore in his or her mouth, it is still unlikely that HIV will be transmitted because saliva has an inhibitory factor in it that is believed to hinder the virus.

-- Gay Men's Health Crisis — Based in New York, GMHC offers a variety of information and services for preventing HIV and living with AIDS.
+- Gay Men's Sexual Health Alliance— GMSHA offers a variety of information and services for preventing HIV and living with AIDS, among other sexual health issues.

 - CDC National Center for HIV, STD, and TB Prevention — The latest news about HIV and AIDS research, treatment and surveillance reports from the Centers fro Disease Control and Prevention.